tivarii/taskManagementAssignment/backend/readme.md

 - User roles (USER, ADMIN)
 - CRUD operations for users and tasks
 - Task assignment to users
+- Attach up to 3 PDF documents to tasks
 - Filtering, sorting, and pagination for tasks
+- File upload, view, and download endpoints
 - Automated tests with Jest
 - Dockerized PostgreSQL database